adrianobrito/adrianobrito.github.io/_posts/2018-01-11-using-callable-responses-in-spring-mvc.md

 }
 ```

-There's a kind of situation that it is necessary to implement something that does an intensive IO operation or some network task, like handle file uploads or process a huge volume of data coming from clients.
+Sometimes it is necessary to execute intensive I/O operations or do network tasks, such as handling file uploads or processing a huge volume of data coming from clients.
 In this particular situation, there's a simple way of do that, like is showed in example controller implementation below:

 ```java
 @Controller